 There are many differing opinions on toddler formulas and whether they are necessary in a young child’s diet.
 Some folks do not support the use of toddler formulas, arguing that they contain too much sugar and that a child’s nutritional needs can be met without the use of toddler formulas.
 Some have even gone as far as suggesting that toddler formulas are a marketing ploy by formula companies to get parents to buy their product.

 With so many articles and opinions circulating out there, your head is probably spinning!
 I’d like to offer some food for thought as you continue to do your own research.

 One argument against toddler formulas is their sugar - or carbohydrate - content.
-Sugars support a growing child’s energy needs (you can learn more about them here).
+Sugars support a growing child’s energy needs (you can learn more about them in our Dietitcian's article "What Exactly Are Sugars?").
 Toddler formulas include carbohydrates as part of a balanced nutritional profile which also includes protein, fats, vitamins, and minerals.
 These nutrients help ensure your child is receiving what they need to help support proper growth and development.

 When it comes to carbohydrates, only a few types are approved for use in toddler formulas:

 - Corn syrup - A food syrup made from the starch of corn.
 Remember, a lot of corn contains Genetically Modified Organisms (GMO)!

 - Glucose syrup - Also known as confectioner's glucose, this carbohydrate typically comes from potatoes and wheat.
 Glucose is the body’s main source of energy.